weaverbel/intro-computational-thinking/content/2-lesson.md

 ------

-Computers are precise, and computing instructions must be clear and unambiguous.
+Computers are precise, and computing instructions must be clear and unambiguous, as the computer cannot think - it can only follow orders.
 Luckily, computers work very quickly.
 Unlike humans, they do not get bored or distracted, and will carry out the same tedious, repetitive tasks over and over again without making mistakes.

 {% include figure.html img="proc-diagram.png" alt="Computational thinking at work" caption="The computational thinking process in action" width="100%" %}